The-Wishlist-Co/docs/index.md

 - [**Product Service API**](productsvcAPI.md#product-api)

-    The Product resource stores information about a product, its variants.
-You can create, retrieve, update, and delete orders using the Product Service api.
+    The Product Service enables the management of information about a product and its variants.
+You can create, retrieve, update, and delete products using the Product Service API.

   - [*REST Endpoints*](productsvcAPI.md#rest-endpoints)